HL7/fhir-for-fair/input/pagecontent/FHIRandFAIR.md

 ##### R1.1: Metadata and data are released with a clear and accessible data usage license

-HL7 FHIR provides different means to specify the license and the conditions under which data can be used (e.g. security labels, dedicated resource elements, the Consent resource;...).
-The adoption of FHIR is not however a sufficient condition for fulfilling this requirement.
+HL7 FHIR provides different means to specify the license and the conditions under which data can be used.
+For example, a resource may convey specific security metadata by using the security labels, enabling policy fragments to accompany the resource data; the Citation resource offers a copyright element to covey human readable copyright information at different level of granularity (Citation , abstract, cited artefacts); the Consent resource can be used to record choices which permits or denies identified recipient(s) or recipient role(s) to perform one or more actions within a given policy context, for specific purposes and periods of time.

-*\< add options and examples Citation, copyright; security labels; and consent \>*

 The solution to be adopted may change depending on the type of data and the context of use.

-Implementers should therefore define how this requirement is met through clear references to the usage license *\< complete the sentence \>*
+The adoption of FHIR is not however a sufficient condition for fulfilling this requirement, implementers should therefore define how this requirement is supposed to be met.

 **Summary recommendation:** Published FHIR resources have to include clear references to the usage license.
 Communities should specify in